13. Paths Cross

 She had been crying.

-Rico, apparently her boyfriend, just split on her.
 Only hours after he likely killed Oscar Pinero and only a day or two after the lottery winnings had been transferred to … Luci?

-“Rico lived here, with you?”
+He asked, “Rico lived here, with you?”

-Luci looked at Kevin differently, a level of realization having finally sunk in.
-Rico and all of his mysterious comings and goings.
-She nodded.
-Then softly, “What did he do?”
+She looked at Kevin differently now, a level of realization having finally sunk in.

-“Right.
+Knowing to reel her in gently, Kevin said, “Right.
 I want you to think about something.
 Okay?
 Just hear me out.”

 “What does that even mean?”